Lawyer For DUI Car Accidents in South Carolina

 In some cases, drunk drivers may also be required to pay punitive damages.
 These are for drivers that are excessively reckless to the point where they caused serious harm.
 They are meant to punish defendants in the hope that it will deter them from similar behavior in the future.

-What Happens When Motorists Insurance Does Not Cover Total Losses
+What Happens When Motorists Insurance Does Not Cover Total Losses in Drunk Driving Accidents

 In some cases, motorists who caused a drunk driving accident do not have insurance or do not have enough insurance to cover the losses the accident caused.
 In these cases, victims may have other options for receiving compensation.